-This is a list of United States National Parks by state.
-We’ve linked our stories to the parks we have visited.
+This is a list of United States National Parks by state (including two parks outside of the 50 states.)
+We've linked our stories to the parks we have visited.
 There are 61 U.S. National Parks, including two in American Samoa and the United States Virgin Islands.

 The United States National Parks have been called America's Best Idea.
 Ken Burns made a documentary by that name.